Recruitment, Selection and Appointment Policy

-External Resources are resources that include contractors, consultants, labour-hire and any other person who is paid via a third party or who invoices James Cook University for their professional services
+External Resources are resources that include contractors, consultants, labour-hire and any other person who is paid via a third party or who invoices James Cook University for their professional services.

 Employment and promotion are based upon open competition and upon the merit of the individual.
 The merit principle aims to ensure:

-An existing employee appointed to a position for a fixed-term period not exceeding two years.
+An existing employee appointed to a position for a fixed-term period usually not exceeding two years.
 The employee’s substantive position is relinquished for the secondment period only, after which time the employee will return to their substantive position/classification.

 A method of assessing candidates’ against the selection criteria for the position, with the intention of obtaining information to lead to correct selection decisions.
 Common selection techniques include, but are not limited to: